Barnesville Historic District

 Overview

-Barnesville was first “laid out” in 1808 by James Barnes, who had travelled to the area hoping to create a new Quaker settlement in a rural setting.
-He found rolling landscape along a Drovers’ road ideal for a site and soon platted out lots and roads for his new town.
+Barnesville was first “laid out” in 1808 by James Barnes, who had traveled to the area hoping to create a new Quaker settlement in a rural setting.
+He found a rolling landscape along a Drovers’ road ideal for a site and soon platted out lots and roads for his new town.